alexk99/the_router/bras/bras_howto_eng.md

 ### 6.2.3.
 L2 subscribers ARP security

-For a security reason TheRouter could be instructed to install a static ARP record for each L2 subscribers by using the radius attribute 'therouter_subsc_static_arp' with value 1 (enabled).
+For a security reason TheRouter could be instructed to install a static ARP record for each L2 subscriber by using the radius attribute 'therouter_subsc_static_arp' with value 1 (enabled).

 Also, TheRouter could be instructed to perform additional arp security checks by enabling the arp security mode on all L2 subscriber parent VIFs by using sysctl variable